KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 ## 6 EXPLORATORY DATA ANALYSIS (EDA)

-In this section, I will use the **train.data** dataset to analyse general trends in the dataset because **train.data** has “Loan\_Status” which is the responding variable.
-The relationship between Loan\_Status with various variables in the dataset will be studied.
+In this section, I will use the **train.data** dataset to analyse general trends in the dataset because **train.data** has the outcome variable “Loan\_Status”.
+The relationship between Loan\_Status with all variables in the dataset will be investigated.

 ``` r
 names(train.data)